Forcing a TLS redirect

 • From the Force TLS menu, select Yes.

-8. Click the Activate button to deploy your configuration changes.
+8. Click Activate to deploy your configuration changes.

 Was this guide helpful?

 Do not use this form to send sensitive information.
 If you need assistance, contact support.
+This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.